TheSociologist/PharmGUI/README.md

-Main Python-based GUI for Pharm Standard written in Kivy
+Touchscreen-oriented UI for Pharm Standard written in Python with Kivy library